Nelson Marchezan Júnior: 2018

 In the first two years of being in government, his administration was criticized for not doing the weeding and mowing of parks and plazas, as well as lowering the number of times that public spaces were cleaned.
 Marchezan Júnior asserted that it was due to the fiscal state of the municipality.
 As such, later that year, he announced a delay in the payment of public servants and presented a new career plan that changed worker's salaries, but pulled back from the plan after protests that lasted 40 days.
 The city government sought to approve financial reforms that would increase levies with the IPTU, but it was rejected in a vote of 25 to 10, being criticized for representing a tax increase on the majority of real estate.

 In 2018, he began to implement his plans towards public-private partnerships, presentign plans towards lighting, trash collection, and digital clocks in the city.
 He also sanctioned the General Law of Taxis.
 Along with this, Marchezan Júnior presented a new project of reforms on the IPTU, initially on an urgent basis, but the process was taken back to expand the discussion period.
 In December of that year, the MDB decided to enter the governmental coalition, expanding their coalition from 11 seats to 17 seats.

 2019

 At the beginning of 2019, the proposed changes towards the IPTU were approved by the Municipal Chamber with a 22–14 vote.
-Throughout 2019, the relationship between the mayor and theProgressistas began to deteriorate, culminating in the release of various people linked to the party and subsequently the leaving of people associated with the PP from municipal government.
+Throughout 2019, the relationship between the mayor and the Progressistas began to deteriorate, culminating in the release of various people linked to the party and subsequently the leaving of people associated with the PP from municipal government.